-Catherine Ross is a professor at the George Washington University Law School, where she specializes in constitutional law (with particular emphasis on the First Amendment), family law, and legal and policy issues concerning children.
+Catherine J. Ross is Lyle T. Alverson Professor of Law at the George Washington University Law School, where she specializes in constitutional law (with particular emphasis on the First Amendment) and family law, including legal and policy issues concerning children.

-An elected Fellow of the American Bar Foundation, Professor Ross is former chair of the ABA’s Steering Committee on the Unmet Legal Needs of Children, former chair of the Section on Law and Communitarianism of the Association of American Law Schools, and has served on a wide variety of ABA committees.
-She serves on the editorial board of the Family Courts Review, and is a former editorial board member of the Family Law Quarterly.
+In addition to being an expert on the First Amendment Catherine has written widely on families and children, and is co-author of Contemporary Family Law, now in its Fifth edition (West Academic, 2019).
+She was the primary author (with the Hon.
+A. Leon Higginbotham, Jr.) the American Bar Association’s landmark report America’s Children at Risk: A National Agenda for Legal Action, presented at the White House in 1993.
+An elected Fellow of the American Bar Foundation, Catherine is former chair of the ABA’s Steering Committee on the Unmet Legal Needs of Children, and has served on a wide variety of ABA committees.
+She is former chair of the Section on Law and Communitarianism of the Association of American Law Schools.
+Catherine has served on the editorial board of the Family Courts Review and the Family Law Quarterly.